arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-8.md

 ```

 # Functor as a box
+Before developing `Map` for the 3 monads we defined, `IO`, `Nond` and `Maybe`, it might be interesting to see why Functors are often described using the metaphor of a box.
 Bear with me: we are going to perform a series of refactoring moves.
-At the end we will get to an implementation of a Functor seen as a box.
-The reason why I want to get there via refactoring is to stress that the 2 points of view are alternative, 2 faces of the same coin.
+At the end we will get to an implementation of a Functor seen as a way to *map* a function to the content of a container.
+The reason why I want to get there via refactoring is to stress that the 2 points of view are 2 faces of the same coin.

 With Rider / ReSharper, move your cursor on `yield` and apply  "*To collection return*":